-Huddles are informal five to ten minute meetings, which often occur before the clinic day or session starts.
-In these brief meetings, the team might discuss staffing (e.g., who is out today and who is filling in), the needs of particular patients on the schedule and any schedule changes.
+Huddles are informal, 5- to 10-minute meetings that often occur before the clinic day or session starts.
+In these brief meetings, the team might discuss staffing (eg, who is out today and who is filling in), the needs of particular patients on the schedule, the team's needs, and any schedule changes.

 Huddles get the team on the same page about the clinic workflow each day.
-Letting the non-physician members run the huddle helps break down some of the hierarchy that can be damaging to team culture.
+Letting the non-physician members run the huddle helps break down some of the hierarchy that can damage team culture.
 This also helps shift the practice's culture from physician-centric to one that fosters teamwork and team-based patient care.
-Huddles can not only change culture but make the day run more efficiently and improve patient care.
+Huddles not only change team culture, but they also make the day run more efficiently and improve patient care.

 What is a warm handoff?

-A warm handoff happens when patient care transitions directly from one staff member to another.
-For example, after rooming a patient, the nurse brings the physician into the room and the nurse or medical assistant explains to the physician in front of the patient what she has learned about the patient during rooming.
-Another example is a physician introducing the patient to the behavioral health specialist in person and giving a brief synopsis of the patient's case.
-Warm handoffs make it clear to the patient that their doctor and the other professional in the room are working together on the patient's behalf.
+A warm handoff happens when patient care transitions directly from one team member to another.
+For example, after rooming a patient, the physician enters the room and the nurse or medical assistant explains to the physician in front of the patient what he or she has learned about the patient during rooming.
+Another example is a physician introducing a patient to the behavioral health specialist and giving a brief synopsis of the patient's case.
+Warm handoffs make it clear to the patient that their doctor and other professionals involved in their care work together on the patient's behalf.

 Some clinics have found that a quick debrief at the end of the day allows teams to reflect on the good work they have done together or to call attention to a process that should be added to their weekly team meeting schedule.

-Regular team meetings that take place weekly or every other week will make a huge difference in the culture of your practice.
-It will improve relationships and productivity, and it will make the importance of building and improving the team more apparent.
+Regular team meetings that take place weekly or every other week make a huge difference in your practice culture.
+Making team meetings a regular occurrence can improve relationships and productivity while further emphasizing the importance of teamwork.

 Icebreakers can provide a chance for team members to learn something new about each other.
 To bring energy to the meeting, try an activity that involves movement.

-“Shout-outs” provide team members with the opportunity to publicly praise their teammates who have done something great.
-Shout-outs encourage team members to emulate positive behaviors, make the team feel good about their work and enhance team spirit.
-It is also an opportunity to let anyone in the practice publically thank others in the practice for helping them or a patient in the last week
+“Shout-outs” provide teams with the opportunity to publicly praise teammates who have done something great.
+Shout-outs encourage team members to emulate positive behaviors, recognize that their work is valued, and enhance team spirit.
+It is also an opportunity to thank each other for team initiatives.

 Tell stories.
-Stories are how you figure out who you are as a group—an important aspect of culture.
-Encourage your colleagues to share stories that exemplify teamwork or great patient care provided by the team to remind everyone why they work there
+Stories are how you figure out who you are as a group—an essential aspect of culture.
+Encourage your colleagues to share stories that exemplify teamwork or great patient care.

-Find a piece of data and review with the team.
+Find a piece of data and review it with your team.
 Some people respond to stories, some respond to data, and some team members will respond to both.
 Stories and data are complementary.
-Stories tell you who you are; data tells you how you are doing
+Stories tell you who you are; data tells you how you are doing.

-We are worried about losing revenue because we are spending time in a meeting that could be spent with patients.
+We are worried about losing revenue by spending time in a meeting that could be spent with patients.
 What should we do?

 Improving how your practice functions is worth every penny.
-You will make up the time devoted to the meeting by making your workflow more efficient, thus freeing up staff time to see patients.
-If this is a serious concern, you may need to meet before the clinic opens, at lunch or at the end of the day—though that risks sending the message that learning to be a team and improving how you work together is not real work.
+You will make up the time devoted to the meeting by making your workflow more efficient, thus freeing up time to see patients.
+If time is a serious concern, you may need to meet before the clinic opens, at lunch, or at the end of the day—though that risks sending the message that team building and improving culture are not real work.

 The doctors meet regularly.
 Does that count?

 To build a strong and effective culture you must involve team members from all levels in your practice.
 Individual members of the team may still need to meet separately (eg, physicians, nurses, medical assistants) but this would not be considered a team meeting.

 People thrive in work environments where they can continue to learn and grow.
-Be mindful of creating opportunities for staff to take on new responsibilities.
-Likewise, being flexible in helping staff take courses, get a degree and take on new roles in the practice sends a powerful message about the values of a practice.
-In one clinic, the manager and medical director meet annually with every staff person.
-During this review, they discuss goals for advancement for the upcoming year and the next three years.
-Knowing these goals helps them map out a plan to reach them.
-Individuals who know their team is invested in them will be more engaged in their team and their work, leading to better performance.
+Create opportunities for the team to take on new responsibilities.
+Encouraging team members to take courses, get a degree, and take on new roles and responsibilities sends a powerful message about a practice's values.
+In one clinic, the manager and medical director meet annually with every team member.
+During this review, they discuss goals for advancement for the upcoming year and for the next 3 years.
+Discussing these goals helps team members establish a plan to attain their goals.
+Individuals who know that their team is invested in them will be more engaged in their interactions and work, leading to better performance.

 It may seem obvious, but getting to know your team members is a simple way to strengthen team culture.
 Simple methods to learn more about your colleagues and improve team spirit include:

-Celebrate birthdays, work anniversaries, a new team member joining and a team member’s promotion or retirement
+Celebrate birthdays, work anniversaries, a new team member joining, promotions, and retirements.

-Celebrate your local sports teams—including letting people break the dress code and wear shirts with logos of their favorite team
+Celebrate your local sports teams, including letting people break the dress code and wear shirts with their favorite team's logos.

-Host potlucks or institute a monthly rotation where specific staff members, such as the nurses or doctors, cook for the rest of the practice
+Host potlucks or institute a monthly rotation where specific team members, such as the nurses or doctors, cook for the rest of the practice.

 What is your role?